bockp/Edge-Detection-project/edge2.md

 ### Edge detection using Canny’s algorithm :

 The following figure represents the result of the *canny()* function with parameters low threshold = 15.0, high threshold = 30.0, and sigma = 2.0.
-(REF) , compared with the result given by the plugin Canny Edge Detector with parameters low threshold = 2.5, high threshold = 5.0, and sigma = 2.0 [Fig.?].
+(REF) , compared with the result given by the plugin Canny Edge Detector[^GIB2011] with parameters low threshold = 2.5, high threshold = 5.0, and sigma = 2.0 [Fig.?].
 The results are similar but the threshold values do not have the same effect for the detection of edges.
 Nonetheless, we can see that the edges of the face, hat and shoulder are well detected, as well as some details on the hat feathers.
 There are false edges at the bottom and right side of the picture, due to the Gaussian filtering step.
 Onces this function is replaced by the one coded by the “Filters” group it should give the expected result.

 ![Fig.?](images/canny_comparison.jpg)